TKaz2/Superstore_sales_analysis/README.md

 Performing the following tasks:

 -Cleaning and transforming the data using SQL (BigQuery) so that dataset is usable.
-All SQL queries are merged into .txt file.
+All SQL queries and their purposes are in the .txt file.

 -Importing the clean dataset to Tableau Public, and creating dashboards that offer insight.